puzzle/jenkins-techlab/labs/02_first_steps.md

 Lab 2.1: Create folder
 ----------------------

+Login to the techlab jenkins master with your techlab account.

 Create a folder for your techlab projects by clicking "New Item" -> "Folder".
 Use your username as the folder name.
 Click "Ok" and then "Save" on the following screen.